This website contains affiliate links, which means I earn money from products and services you purchase through my links.

 Breastfeeding reduces the risk of heart disease, osteoporosis, breast cancer, and ovarian and uterine cancer.
 Breastfeeding also increases the quantity of oxytocin in women’s bodies, ( Baby Center), making them feel more relaxed and less anxious.

 Breastfeeding, according to one study, can reduce the risk of postpartum depression in 50%, which sounds fantastic.
 When you consider that depression can weaken your immune system and make you more susceptible to sickness, it’s easy to see how breastfeeding and a mother’s healthy immune system are linked.

 Is it, however, effective in protecting you from a cold or the flu by boosting your immune system?
 Although there is no definitive evidence that breastfeeding impacts your immune system, the health benefits to you are numerous and might potentially keep you healthy.

 Breastfeeding mothers need the support of everyone to sustain breastfeeding.
 Many persons can easily give up if they do not get the support they need.
 To help keep babies healthy, communities can take steps to support mothers who choose to breastfeed their babies.
 This can include offering paid leave and giving employees places and time to pump breast milk.

 If you’re breastfeeding your baby or have any questions, never hesitate to talk with your pediatrician.
 If you can’t breastfeed, or for personal reasons choose not to, talk to your pediatrician about the many other ways to support your baby’s health.
-Remember, mama your choice to breastfeed is one of the best things you can do to build up your baby’s immune system.
+Remember, mama your choice to breastfeed is one of the best things you can do to build not only your baby but also your immune system.